michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 How does it work?
 At startup time, Hibernate parses the `User` class and generates a table based on the information it found (class name, attribute names and types, annotations…).
 A `create table` query is generated based on our database's `dialect`.

-Our application does not specify any dialect in its configuration because it relies on the default one.
-We can see the dialect used in the application startup logs:
+Inside our `pom.xml` we have configured the `mysql` jdbc driver as a dependency.
+Spring Boot then assumes that we use the default `MySql` dialect as shown in the logs:
 ```
 HHH000400: Using dialect: org.hibernate.dialect.MySQL8Dialect
 ```